-Could you still have Covid-19 if you have symptoms but test negative?
+Could you still have COVID-19 if you have symptoms but test negative?
 A medical analyst weighs in - Local News 8

 Wen: If you took a rapid antigen test, I’d recommend taking another one the next day.
 It’s possible your viral load was not high enough the first time around.
 (This is also the guidance suggested by the U.S. Food and Drug Administration.)

-If the repeat test is still negative, and it’s important for you to find out whether you have Covid-19, you could go take a PCR test.
+If the repeat test is still negative, and it’s important for you to find out whether you have COVID-19, you could go take a PCR test.
 The PCR test is more accurate, though the caveat is that it picks up viral remnants.
-That means if it’s positive, it could mean you recently recovered from Covid-19.
+That means if it’s positive, it could mean you recently recovered from CovCOVIDid-19.

 Wen: It depends.
 If you are a generally healthy person and have mild symptoms, testing is probably not required.
 You should use symptomatic management, meaning to drink lots of fluids, rest and take over-the-counter analgesics like acetaminophen or ibuprofen as needed.